BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 2. Furthermore, If the instruction provided is a 4-byte one, it will be executed `4096` (or `0x1000`) times because it will be inserted inside a loop.
 If it has less, we could avoid this behavior adding an extra byte: `c3` which is the opcode for the return statement.
 If we use it we will break the mentioned loop.

-3. We need an **address** to write the bytes to and the section this address belongs to must have execution permissions.
+3. We need an **address** to write these bytes to and the section this address belongs to must have execution permissions.

 4. We will need to save some stuff on the registers, i.e. the address we are going to copy our shellcode to.
 We will need to identify which registers are **not used** from our first input to the next one.